-- GPS: logs data from GPS receiver and shows the position of the satellites. - PDF Viewer: to view PDF files created by Report. - VIP: to view a fiber edge surface with the Video Inspection Probe (Optional Accessory).
-This icon appears when Video Inspection Probe is connected to a USB connector. - Wireshark: to view capture files (pcap) saved by Frame Capture from Ethernet applications.
+- GPS/GNSS: logs data from GPS or GNSS receiver and shows the position of the satellites. - VIP: to view a fiber edge surface with the Video Inspection Probe (Optional Accessory).
+This icon appears when Video Inspection Probe is connected to a USB connector.